 Another condition is collapsing the trachea where the dog’s windpipe might collapse.
 It may cause irritation and coughing.

 Cavachons are extremely prone to the development of degenerative mitral valve disease.
-It is a type of heart disease that is often characterized by a murmur detectable.
+It is a type of heart disease that is often characterized by a detectable murmur.

 This breed can also suffer from obesity and other joint diseases like arthritis.
 Therefore, it is important to keep a check on your dog’s height and weight.